Howard Pepper 1918

 The Libby ranch was small, but too much for Dad to handle.
 One day, as we were climbing aboard the bus, a teacher pulled Bill and me aside.

 She said, “Your father had a stroke.
-Your mother is on her way to the hospital.”
+Your Mom is on her way to the hospital.”

 In the end, we never got that boat.